Secondary Organic Aerosol Formation by Self-Reactions of Methylglyoxal and Glyoxal in Evaporating Droplets

 Digital USD Citation

 De Haan, David O.; Corrigan, Ashley L.; Tolbert, Margaret A.; Jimenez, Jose L.; Wood, Stephanie E.; and Turley, Jacob J., "Secondary Organic Aerosol Formation by Self-Reactions of Methylglyoxal and Glyoxal in Evaporating Droplets" (2009).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 19.